mattyoung101/dotfiles/README.md

 Uninstall using `just uninstall`.

 ### Submodules
+My neovim config is kept as a submodule in `config/nvim`.
+It's recommended to edit this _as a submodule_ inside _this repo_ rather than edit that repo directly. **Important:** You should make note to checkout the master branch before editing, otherwise you'll be in a detached head state.

+As described below, the terminal background catboy artworks are kept as a private submodule in `config/dotfiles-artwork` for copyright reasons.

+The `rcm` tool is able to handle host-specific dotfiles as well.
+Because some of these contain sensitive system information, they are also kept in a private submodule as `host-serpent` (workstation) or `host-gecko` (laptop).
+These point to the same `dotfiles-hostspecific` repo, but on different branches.
+You should also probably edit these directly as a submodule, making sure to checkout master.

-There is a GitHub Action setup in my [nvim-setup](https://github.com/mattyoung101/nvim-setup) repo that will automatically update the `nvim` submodule whenever I push to it.
+There is a GitHub Action in my [nvim-setup](https://github.com/mattyoung101/nvim-setup) repo that will automatically update the `nvim` submodule whenever I push to it.

-To bump submodules with `git submodule update --init --recursive` (although this should be handled by the GH action automatically).
+Bump submodules with `git submodule update --init --recursive` (although this should be handled by the GH action automatically).

+FIXME: we may not need this action actually, we could make a post commit hook to update the submodules? or a FIXME just action?

 ## Note on art
 The cute catboys I use as terminal backgrounds are drawn by talented artists on DeviantArt or Pixiv.
 Based on